huynhnhanquoc/huynhnhanquoc/README.md

 >“I build ideas, not empires.
 One tiny module at a time.”

 [**Kit Work**](https://github.com/kitwork) & [**Kit Module**](https://github.com/kitmodule) is my creative home for open-source experiments.
-Each *kit* is a small, focused project designed to be elegant, useful, and human.
+Each *kit* and *.work* is a small, focused project, designed to be elegant, useful, and human.

 ## 💻 Tech Stack